mayanknasa/reporting-dashboard-assignment-solution/README.md

 ## Design Decisions

-The VoicePlug Dashboard was designed with a focus on user experience and performance.
+The Reporting Dashboard was designed with a focus on user experience and performance.
 The application uses a modern tech stack including React for component-based architecture, Tailwind CSS for utility-first styling, and Highcharts for data visualization.
 The design emphasizes clean, minimalist aesthetics while maintaining functionality, with careful attention to responsive design principles to ensure a seamless experience across all devices.

 Key design choices include:
 - Light theme by default for better readability and reduced eye strain